mikolmogorov/Ragout/docs/USAGE.md

 Synteny backends
 ----------------

-Ragout have three different options for synteny block decomposition:
+Ragout have two different options for synteny block decomposition:

 * Decomposition with *Sibelia*
 * Use of whole genome alignment (in *HAL* format)